- Undergraduate

 Learn more from the Guarini Institute.

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
-You can view a budget sheet for this program.
+You can view a budget sheet for this program on the Guarini website.
 The cost of transportation to and from the site is the responsibility of the student.

 In order that all qualified Dartmouth undergraduate students may have the opportunity to take part in off-campus programs, the College endeavors to adjust its normal financial aid awards for students already receiving aid.
 Tuition and expected family contribution for Dartmouth's off-campus programs are the same as for an on-campus term.